quil/quil/README.md

     [quil "1.0.0-SNAPSHOT"]

+Then to pull in all of Quil's silky goodness, just add the following to your `ns` declaration:

+    (:use [quil core applet])

 **Please Note:** In order to use the OpenGL features, you need to be using Leiningen 2.x.

 ## Getting Started